 The extensive renovations that may be required during the preservation and rehabilitation of Housing Credit properties can often result in the relocation of existing residents.
 Required relocation can adversely impact the housing stability of existing residents, especially in states and localities where existing tenant protections around required relocation are limited.
 Moreover, for residents, relocation can result in significant disruptions in commutes, access to social support networks, and proximity to local resources like schools or doctors - all of which impact their well-being.
 The Uniform Relocation Act (URA) seeks to ease the burden of relocation on residents by requiring developers to provide adequate notices, advisory services, financial assistance, and replacement housing.
-However, while Housing Credit developments receiving HUD funding (e.g., through HOME, NHTF or CDBG) are subject to the URA, the Housing Credit program itself does not trigger URA protections.
-In the absence of existing state and local legal standards for relocation assistance (e.g., California's Relocation Assistance Act), residents of Housing Credit properties may not be appropriately compensated for the logistical and financial challenges that come with involuntary moves.

-require submittal of a relocation plan
+However, while Housing Credit require submittal of a relocation plan

 HFAs can address this gap and better protect residents by requiring that the URA applies to all Housing Credit developments, regardless of HUD funding.
 Maryland, for example, explicitly identifies in its Multifamily Rental Financing Program Guide that all funding requests involving relocation are subject to the URA, "regardless of the ultimate source of the funds."
 In addition to requiring URA protections, QAPs can encourage a more thoughtful approach to relocation during renovations in Housing Credit properties.
-At least 34 HFAs require submittal of a relocation plan in Housing Credit applications, though the relative strength and breadth of the plan varies widely by state.
+At least 37 HFAs require submittal of a relocation plan in Housing Credit applications, though the relative strength and breadth of the plan varies widely by state.
 Missouri requires developers to submit a description of the type of relocation, a breakdown of the relocation budget, a list of the services to be provided to residents during relocation, sample relocation notices to tenants, and information on households that may need "last resort housing" when comparable units are not available.
-At least eight states prohibit or restrict the permanent displacement of residents.
-Pennsylvania, for example, rejects development applications that involve the permanent displacement of existing residents unless the developer provides an appropriate relocation plan.
+Pennsylvania rejects development applications that involve the permanent displacement of existing residents unless the developer provides an appropriate relocation plan.
 The Pennsylvania QAP indicates that developers should offer existing residents the option to either be temporarily relocated or receive relocation benefits.